-The best product managers take the goal-first approach even further and use quantifiable metrics to score features based on potential value.
-Assigning a tangible score to each feature makes it easier to decide what to work on next and to share the reasoning with others.
+The best product managers take the goal-first approach even further and use quantifiable metrics to score ideas and features based on potential value.
+Assigning a tangible score makes it easier to decide what to prioritize next and to share the reasoning with others.

 Organize your features backlog

 Some product teams use static spreadsheets, email, or even development tools to track and organize ideas and features.
 This type of ad-hoc process can be labor-intensive and difficult to keep information organized and up to date.
 Teams that use purpose-built product management software are able to manage idea backlogs, planned features, and product roadmaps all within one system.